tuanthnguyen/FloatingActionButtonExpandable/README.md

 An android library that brings the float action button expandable.
 You can include optional contents and use everywhere.

+Note: The Extended FAB is one of #MaterialDesign’s 🔥🔥🔥 components.
+You can get the code for implementing it on [Android](https://twitter.com/Android) in the 1.1.0-alpha04 release, out now! http://bit.ly/ex_fab

 ## Preview

 ![FloatingActionButtonExpandable][FloatingActionButtonExpandable]